iudovin/sorts/README.md

 # sorts

 Here are some "classic" ways to sort an array of numbers.
-They include
+They include:

 ## Bubble sort